rouskinlab/dreem/README.md

 ## For developers

-Before pushing to main, ensure that the code passes the tests:
+Before pushing to main / merging a branch, ensure that the code passes the tests:

 ```
-pytest dreem/test/test_pipeline.py
+python -m pytest
 ```

 and that the docs compile: